jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 seasonal variation in electricity usage than lower numbers (e.g., 1.25 - 1.5x).
 The full data set that drives the maps is [here](/assets/csv/post3_map.csv).

 While there are other measures of seasonality (e.g., % of total consumption in the summer months), I find the peak-height metric relevant because it conveys the full range of power output that the grid must supply.
-Electriicty generation plants must provide not merely the total energy consumed in a locale throughout the year, but must instantaneously provide the power demanded at all times -- up to a peak consumption much higher than the average.
+Electricity generation plants must provide not merely the total energy consumed in a locale throughout the year, but must instantaneously provide the power demanded at all times -- up to a peak consumption much higher than the average.
 Coping with this variability is the challenge and miracle of the [grid](https://bam.kalzumeus.com/archive/markets-in-power/), and different generation sources contribute differentially into this variability of demand.
 Nuclear, hydroelectric and coal, for example, are useful as "always on" base load